eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 data definition language.
 In our simple example, the HelloWorld data model is made of one module ``HelloWorldData``.
-A module can be seen as a namespace where data with interrelated semantics is represented together in the same logical set.
+A module can be seen as a namespace where data with interrelated semantics is represented together as a logical unit.

 The struct Msg is the actual data structure that shapes the data used to build the Topics.
 As already mentioned, a topic is an